Home | Volume 49 | Article number 39

 Authors' contributions Up Down

 Conceptualization, writing, and editing: Jay Lodhia and Rune Nathaniel Philemon.
 Reviewed the medical records and methodology: Sophie Sikobizahora.
 Reviewed and reported the radiology images and data analysis: Stephen Gondwe.
-All authors have read and approved the final version of the manuscript.
+All the authors read and approved the final version of this manuscript.

 Acknowledgments Up Down